Jane Short: Suffragette activism

-The Bishop of London did visit women in Holloway Prison where they being force-fed and reported that Short (Peace) was pale but not unduly thin or distressed.
-And while 'Rachel Peace' was first imprisoned, an explosive attached to the walls shattering windows but no one was found or arrested for the attack.
+The Bishop of London did visit women in Holloway Prison, where they were being force-fed, and reported that Short (Peace) was pale but not unduly thin or distressed.
+And while 'Rachel Peace' was first imprisoned, an explosive was attached to the walls, shattering, and windows but, no one was found or arrested for the attack.

 Short was given a Hunger Strike Medal 'for Valour' (named to Rachel Peace) by the WSPU.
-Today it is in a private collection.
+Today, it is in a private collection.

-Short was able to write secretly to Mary Richardson and to Kitty Marion whilst they were all in prison, in pencil using thin brown lavatory paper.
+Short was able to write secretly to Mary Richardson and Kitty Marion whilst they were all in prison, in pencil using thin brown lavatory paper.
 She even gave an astrology prediction (relating to fighting and beauty - Mars and Venus) on the latter's birthday.

 She suffered terribly while serving her prison sentence and endured force-feeding three times a day, causing her to "lose her reason".
-On her release from prison she spent the rest of her life in and out of various lunatic asylums at the expense of Lady Constance Bulwer-Lytton.
+On her release from prison, she spent the rest of her life in and out of various lunatic asylums at the expense of Lady Constance Bulwer-Lytton.